Questions about your digestive health? Wondering how to navigate your first appointment at Digestive Health Reno? Find the answers

 Does Digestive Health Center offer payment plans?

 Digestive Health Center does offer payment plans.
 After your benefits have been verified, the Digestive Health benefits center will contact you to let you know your portion of the cost.
 If you need assistance in managing this financial responsibility, the benefits center can walk you through the available options.
+CareCredit is also available for those who qualify.
 If you have questions about Digestive Health benefits department number is 775-770-2707.

 What if I change insurance carriers before my procedure?